 Section 1 Assignment of identification to ship station

-1 Ships participating in the maritime radio services mentioned in recommends 1 should be assigned a nine digit unique ship station identity in the format M1I2D3X4X5X6X7X8X9 where in the first three digits represent the Maritime Identification Digits (MID) and X is any figure from 0 to 9.
+1 Ships participating in the maritime radio services mentioned in recommends 1 should be assigned a nine digit unique ship station identity in the format M1I2D3X4X5X6X7X8X9 where in the first three digits represent the maritime identification digits (MID) and X is any figure from 0 to 9.
 The MID denotes the administration having jurisdiction over the ship station so identified.

 2 Restrictions may apply with respect to the maximum number of digits, which can be transmitted on some national telex and/or telephone networks for the purpose of ship station identification.

 3 The maximum number of digits that could be transmitted over the national networks of many countries for the purpose of determining ship station identity was six.
 The digits carried on the network to represent the ship station identity are referred to as the «ship station number» in this text and in the relevant ITU-R Recommendations.
-The use of the techniques described below should have made it possible for the coast stations of such countries to engage in the automatic connection of calls to ship stations.
+[The use of the techniques described below should have made it possible for the coast stations of such countries to engage in the automatic connection of calls to ship stations.

 To obtain the required nine digit ship station identity a series of trailing zeroes would have to be added automatically to the ship station number by the coast station in order to complete a shore-originated telephone call, for example, carried over the public switched telephone network: